-The Static Root of Trust for Measurement (SRTM) MUST be an immutable portion of the Host Platform's initialization code.
-See Section 1.2.2 (Immutable).
+The Static Root of Trust for Measurement (SRTM) MUST be an immutable portion of the Host Platform's initialization code that cannot be changed except by manufacturer-controlled means.
+See Sections 5.2 Flash Maintenance and 5.3 Firmware Compliance Requirements.